Understanding the outcomes and destinations of students in higher education

 Collection of graduate outcomes data is required by HE funding and regulatory bodies to discharge their responsibilities.
 The requirement to collect the data is backed by legislation and forms a condition of accountability and assurance for regulation and government-backed student funding in all parts of the UK.
 The TEF (Teaching Excellence and Student Outcomes Framework) is an example of a high profile regulatory tool that uses data derived from this source.

-Rankings drawn from HESA data are used by some overseas governments to direct student funding, and these decisions affect the UK market structure and education exports, in one of the UK’s high-performing export industries.
+Rankings drawn from HESA data are used by some overseas governments to direct student funding, and these decisions affect the UK market structure in education which is one of the UK’s high-performing export industries.

 The annual release of statistics on graduate outcomes generates substantial coverage across the popular and specialist press, including television and online media outlets.